Weather Forecast For Bloomfield - NewsBreak

 Weather Forecast For Bloomfield

-BLOOMFIELD, NM(Updated at 8am ET)Here's your weather forecast for the next four days.
+BLOOMFIELD, KY(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Light wind